 All clear?
 Then let’s get started.

-What Kind of Websites Can You Built With Drupal?
+What Kind of Websites Can You Build With Drupal?

-Before getting into the tutorial part of this post, let’s have a quick look at what Drupal can do for you.
-If this is the first time using this CMS, you might be asking yourself what exactly Drupal is suitable for.
-It turns out, Drupal can be used to create almost any kind of website:
+Before getting into the tutorial, let’s have a quick look at what Drupal can do for you.
+Drupal can be used to create almost any kind of website:

 - Personal or business websites